Õ¬ÄÐÆµµÀ

 A degree can change your life.
 Choose your program from 200+ SNHU degrees that can take you where you want to go.

-Rebecca Cahill '26 is a content marketing assistant and writer at Õ¬ÄÐÆµµÀ (SNHU), where she recently completed her bachelor’s in creative writing and English and is now pursuing a Master of Fine Arts in Creative Writing.
-Based in Ohio, she also writes for FreshWater Cleveland and serves on the board of Literary Cleveland.
-When she’s not writing, you’ll find her with a good book, dogs at her side, and surrounded by way too many houseplants.
+Rebecca Cahill '26 is a content marketing assistant and writer at Õ¬ÄÐÆµµÀ (SNHU).
+She completed her bachelor’s in creative writing and English at SNHU and is now pursuing a master's in English and creative writing.
+Based in Ohio, she has also written for FreshWater Cleveland and The Land and serves on the board of Literary Cleveland.
+When she’s not writing, you'll most likely find her nose in a book, dogs at her side, surrounded by way too many houseplants.
 Connect with her on .

 Explore more content like this article